mehulagg/gitlab/doc/user/application_security/dast/index.md

   variables:
     DAST_WEBSITE: "https://example.com"
     ...
-    DAST_BROWSER_AUTH_VERIFICATION_SELECTOR: "css:.welcome-user"
+    DAST_AUTH_VERIFICATION_SELECTOR: "css:.welcome-user"
 ```

 #### Verify based on presence of a login form

-When `DAST_BROWSER_AUTH_VERIFICATION_LOGIN_FORM` is configured, the page displayed in the browser tab is searched for a form that is detected to be a login form.
+When `DAST_AUTH_VERIFICATION_LOGIN_FORM` is configured, the page displayed in the browser tab is searched for a form that is detected to be a login form.
 If any such form is found, authentication is deemed to be unsuccessful.

 For example: